satwikkansal/wtfpython/README.md

   The behavior is due to the matching of empty substring(`''`) with slices of length 0 in the original string.

 ---

-<p align="center">~~~ That's all folks! ~~~</p>
 ---

 # Contributing

+Here are a few ways that you can contribute to wtfpython,

+- Suggesting new examples
+- Helping with translation (See issues labeled translation)
+- Minor corrections like pointing out outdated snippets, typos, formatting errors, etc
+- Identifying gaps (things inadequate explanation, redundancy, etc)
+- Suggestions in general for making this project more fun and useful

-All patches are welcome!
-Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for further details.
-For discussions, you can either create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new) or ping on the Gitter [channel](https://gitter.im/wtfpython/Lobby)
+Please see [CONTRIBUTING.md](/CONTRIBUTING.md) for more details.
+Feel free to create a new [issue](https://github.com/satwikkansal/wtfpython/issues/new).

+PS: Please don't reach out with backlinking requests, no links will be added unless they're highly relevant to the project.

 # Acknowledgements

 The idea and design for this collection were initially inspired by Denys Dovhan's awesome project [wtfjs](https://github.com/denysdovhan/wtfjs).
 The overwhelming support by the community gave it the shape it is in right now.

 #### Some nice Links!
 * https://www.youtube.com/watch?v=sH4XF6pKKmk